Digital commons: Digital Commons as a policy

 In October 2020 the European Commission adopted its new Open Source Software Strategy 2020–2023.
 The main goal of the strategy being the possibility to achieve European wide digital sovereignty.

 It has been recognized that open source impacts the digital autonomy of Europe and it is likely that open source can give Europe a chance to create and maintain its own, independent digital approach and stay in control of its processes, its information, and its technology.

-The digital strategy makes it clear that ‘collaborative working methods will be the norm within the Commission’s IT community to foster the sharing of code, data and solutions’.
-The principal working methods encouraged by this open-source strategy are open, inclusive and co-creative.
-Wherever it makes sense to do so, the Commission will share the source code of its future IT projects.
+The digital strategy suggests that collaborative ways of working, such as sharing code, data, and solutions, may become the norm across the Commission's IT community.
+This open-source strategy promotes open, inclusive, and co-creative working methods.
+Wherever appropriate, the Commission will share the source code for future IT projects.

 For publication of these projects, the European Union public licence (EUPL) will be preferred.
 The Commission will focus these efforts on an EU-centric digital government code repository (for ex. one in Estonia) In addition, the developers will be free to make occasional contributions to closely related open-source projects.
 The principles and actions of the new open-source strategy will make it easier to obtain permission to share code with the outside world.